TalkTalk Group: Television

 The company is one of seven partners in the television venture YouView and provides IPTV services including access to YouView.
 It first inherited an IPTV service from the purchase of Tiscali and renamed it TalkTalk TV in January 2010.
 TalkTalk closed the service to new business that year and in August 2012 introduced its new service including YouView, TalkTalk Plus TV.

 Mobile telephony

-In late 2010 TalkTalk launched a mobile telephone service called TalkTalk Mobile, which operates as a mobile virtual network operator on the Vodafone UK network.
+In late 2010 TalkTalk launched a mobile telephone service called TalkTalk Mobile (not to be confused with Talkmobile), which operated as a mobile virtual network operator on the Vodafone UK network.
 TalkTalk have also launched a mobile broadband dongle which allows users to access the Internet on the move although you already need to be an existing TalkTalk customer to sign up to these services.

 In 2014, TalkTalk Mobile announced its intention to switch its MVNO from Vodafone to O2.

 In January 2018, TalkTalk announced that it will exit the mobile provider space, and began offering its customers reaching the end of their contracts O2 deals instead.